gohugoio/hugo/content/content-management/shortcodes.md

 ```
 {{% /code %}}

-Furthermore, you can autostart the embedded video by setting the `autostart` parameter to true.
-Remember that you can't mix named an unamed parameters, so you'll need to assign the yet unamed video id to the parameter `id`:
+Furthermore, you can automatically start playback of the embedded video by setting the `autoplay` parameter to `true`.
+Remember that you can't mix named an unnamed parameters, so you'll need to assign the yet unnamed video id to the parameter `id`:

 {{% code file="example-youtube-input-with-autoplay.md" %}}